 Human Services Transportation Plan

-The region’s first HSTP for Clark, Skamania and Klickitat Counties was adopted in January 2007 and a subsequent update was adopted in December 2010.
-The current HSTP was adopted by the RTC Board of Directors on November 4, 2014.
+The region’s first HSTP for Clark, Skamania and Klickitat Counties was adopted in January 2007 and subsequent updates were adopted in December 2010 and December 2014.
+The current HSTP was adopted by the RTC Board of Directors on November 6, 2018.

 Development of an HSTP can help to ensure communities coordinate transportation resources provided through multiple federal and state programs.
 A coordinated plan can help to enhance transportation access, minimize duplication of services, and encourage the most cost-effective transportation possible.